not2cleverdotme/Dockerfiles/README.md

 ### Notes
 - Some Windows builds may not fully support TLS 1.3 via Schannel; keys are created for consistency, but behavior can depend on the base OS image.
 - If corporate proxies/SSL inspection are present, `Invoke-WebRequest` may need additional parameters or proxy env vars during build.
 - The `Az` module install is non-interactive; PSGallery is trusted and the NuGet provider is ensured.
+Import at runtime with `Import-Module Az`.

 ### Troubleshooting
 - Ensure Docker is in Windows containers mode.